Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Results and Discussion

-Fig \ref{fig:3} shows the cumulative neutralization probability, $P_{\mathrm{kill,tot}}$, as a function of dwell time for several damage thresholds.
-For each threshold, both theoretical predictions (solid lines) and MC results (dashed lines) are plotted.
-For vulnerable UAVs, cumulative neutralization quickly saturates near unity within milliseconds, confirming the feasibility of rapid engagement.
-At higher thresholds, the cumulative probability rises more gradually and may remain below 50\% even after extended dwell times, illustrating the difficulty of neutralizing hardened or shielded targets.
-The excellent agreement between analytic and MC results validates the assumption of statistical independence of successive pulses and demonstrates the sensitivity of engagement performance to dwell time and target susceptibility.
+Fig.~\ref{fig:3} shows the cumulative engagement-effectiveness probability, \(P_{\mathrm{kill,tot}}\), as a function of dwell time for several effective susceptibility thresholds.
+For each threshold, both theoretical predictions and MC results are plotted.
+For vulnerable UAVs, cumulative engagement effectiveness quickly saturates near unity within milliseconds, indicating the feasibility of rapid engagement under the adopted assumptions.
+At higher thresholds, the cumulative probability rises more gradually and may remain below \(50\%\) even after extended dwell times, illustrating the difficulty of achieving high predicted effectiveness against hardened or shielded targets.
+The close agreement between the analytical and Monte Carlo results supports the internal consistency of the proposed log-normal energy model and the GH-based evaluation under the adopted pulse-statistics assumptions.
+It illustrates the sensitivity of engagement performance to dwell time and target susceptibility.